Wellington Civic Centre is heated by IHT

 Wellington Town Centre Redevelopment

-On Wednesday 12 May 2010 the new Mayor of Wellington, Councillor Graham Riley, celebrated the start of the £8.5 million town centre redevelopment with a symbolic cutting of the turf with Telford & Wrekin Council's Cabinet Member for Regeneration and GF Tomlinson, the main contractor.
+On Wednesday 12 May 2010 the new Mayor of Wellington, Councillor Graham Riley, celebrated the start of the £8.5 million town centre redevelopment with a symbolic cutting of the turf with Telford & Wrekin Council's Cabinet Member for Regeneration and the main contractor.

 Wellington Town Redevelopment uses Interseasonal Heat Transfer